GREYFRIARS COACHES OF WINCHESTER

 Please note - this is a site of historical record and does not contain current service information

-The Greyfriars business, run by the Matthews family, was to be the last of the small private firms running into the cathedral city of Winchester (there were still eight such operators in 1949).
-The main route was taken over from Dovey, the Owslebury carrier, in the late 1920s, but Matthews had been in business for some years previously as coachbuilders.
-Based at a garage in Eastgate Street, just round the corner from the main bus departure point in The Broadway with the statue of King Alfred, the firm ran two bus routes.
+The Greyfriars business, run by the Matthews family, was to be the last of the small private firms to run buses into the cathedral city of Winchester (there were still eight such operators in 1949).
+The Owslebury route started in 1921, operated by a Mr Dovey of that village, with a Ford model T. It was taken over by Greyfriars in the late 1920s, but the Matthews family had been in business for years previously as coachbuilders.
+Based at a garage in Eastgate Street, just round the corner from the main bus departure point in The Broadway with the statue of King Alfred, the firm was to run two bus routes.
 The country route linked Winchester to Morestead and Owslebury.
-There was a short lived postwar extension to Upper Upham on Saturdays - this was so in 1949 but had gone by September 1950.
 By the time of the introduction of road service licencing in 1931 there was also a short city route which ran a dozen or so journeys each day from Broadway to Vale Road and Fivefields Road in the Highcliffe Park district of the city.
+There was a short lived postwar extension from Owslebury to Upper Upham on Saturdays - this was so in 1949 but had gone by September 1950.
 The timetable appears to have been arranged so that, except on Saturdays, one vehicle usually covered both routes (until an increase in frequency on the city route to half hourly in 1951).

 1949 Greyfriars timetable